-How to Create a Dynamic Range Chart in Excel (3 Simple Ways)
+How to Create a Matrix in Excel (5 Different Examples)

 Charts are most useful when they reflect real-time changes in your data but static charts don’t update automatically when you add new entries.
 That’s where dynamic range charts come in.